'Be Kind: Spreading Hope' shares uplifting stories of COVID-19 crisis

 ABC7 has put together some of the stories of how the tri-state area came together to support each other and make a difference.

-We'll share the story of a family owned dry cleaner business in Brooklyn that had to shut down in March.
+Among the featured stories, a family owned dry cleaner business in Brooklyn that had to shut down in March.
 Even though the owners were financially strapped, they still made thousands of masks to give away for free.

 You'll also hear the story about a special tribute to a high school football team in Westchester County.
 Against all odds, they won a state title last November, but never got their championship rings -- until the police and fire departments got involved.